haplotype/kindred/README.md

        $ bcftools plugin fill-tags in.vcf.gz | kindred -i - -o pref

-3) If in.vcf.gz contain AF tag, but you want to recomputed it anyway:
+3) If in.vcf.gz contains a AF tag, command in 2) will replace AF values, but if you insist you can remove the original tag first:

        $ bcftools annotate --remove INFO in.vcf.gz | bcftools plugin fill-tags | \
           kindred -i - -o pref

 4) You may store precomputed allele frequencies in a vcf file "annotate.vcf.gz".
 Kindred can use the allele frequencies by

-       $ bcftools annotate --remove INFO -c 'INFO/AF' -a annotate.vcf.gz in.vcf.gz  | \
+       $ bcftools annotate -c 'INFO/AF' -a annotate.vcf.gz in.vcf.gz  | \
           kindred -i - -o pref

 5) You may store multiple allele frequencies in an annoation file, and you want use EUR_AF instead of EAS_AF or AFR_AF:

-       $ bcftools annotate --remove INFO -c 'INFO/EUR_AF' -a annotate.vcf.gz in.vcf.gz  | \
+       $ bcftools annotate -c 'INFO/EUR_AF' -a annotate.vcf.gz in.vcf.gz  | \
           kindred -i - -o pref -a EUR_AF

 6) You may use markers on chromosome 8 (or a region) to compute kinship with sample estimated allele frquencies: